robwgoss/Software-Engineer-Group-5/README.md

 1) Navigate to the top-level project folder in terminal.

-2) Run the command `npm install` to install the node_modules for the server.
+2) Run the command `npm install nodemon` to install the node_modules for the server.

 3) Run the command `nodemon index` to start a local server.